 In early 2017, Alae’s debut EP was nominated for the Best Independent Release for the prestigious Taite Music Prize.
 Refusing to rest on their laurels, Alae hit the road through February and March, taking their music throughout New Zealand, and on to Australia, where they played in support of their singles, “Things Change” and “From 1 to 3.”
 Both singles gained significant air play on New Zealand radio, while the videos were play-listed on Edge TV and MTV NZ & AU.

-The bands newest single Too Strung Up is to be released on November 10th 2017 and follows on from a successful New Zealand tour with sold out shows in Christchurch, Nelson and Auckland.
-The bands second trip to Australia wooed audiences and industry alike with a showcase at Brisbane’s prestigious Big Sound Festival and Conference.
-Spot plays on radio stations Triple J, Double J and 4ZZZ have further bolstered Alae’s infiltration into Australian ears.
+Another successful New Zealand tour during August commanded sold out shows as well a follow-up trip to Australia in September.
+Alae wooed both audiences and industry giants with a performance at the prestigious Big Sound Festival and Conference.
+Spot plays on radio stations Triple J, Double J, ABC radio and 4ZZZ further bolstered Alae’s infiltration of Australian ears.

 Capping off a stellar 2017, the band’s freshly released single “Too Strung Up” was premiered on November 9 by Rolling Stone Australia and launched straight into Spotify’s prestigious New Music Friday playlist in New Zealand, Australia and the United States where followers number over 2.3 million.
 Further high profile international playlist additions across the platform have helped expose “Too Strung Up” to over 1.6 million new listeners across the world, breaking NZ records for local independent artists on the Spotify service.